rympasco/jekyll-now/_posts/2017-11-26-Frogs-and-Greek-Comedy.md

 ![FrogsParabasis2](https://www.rympasco.github.io/images/FrogsParabasis2.png)

 What advice does the chorus leader give to the city?
-What does this tell us about the role of comedy in political life?
+What does this tell us about the role or status of comedy in political life?
 What about *Lysistrata*?

 **INSERT PASSAGE FROM LYSISTRATA**